-Maryland is a state of extraordinary geographic and cultural compression — a 12,400-square-mile state that spans from the Atlantic barrier islands of Ocean City to the Appalachian Plateau of Garrett County, with the massive Chesapeake Bay estuary at its center.
-The Bay defines Maryland in ways that no other geographic feature defines any other state: it provides the blue crab and oyster fishery that anchors Maryland’s culinary identity, the sailing culture of the Eastern Shore, the working watermen communities that have changed little in their essential character since the 19th century, and the tidal marshes and tributaries that make Maryland one of the most biodiverse states in the eastern US.
-Beyond the Bay, Maryland offers the cultural capital of Annapolis, the monuments and museums of the DC suburbs, the Appalachian wilderness of Western Maryland, and one of the largest concentration of Civil War battlefields in the country.
+Maryland packs extraordinary geographic and cultural range into a small footprint — a 12,400-square-mile state that runs from the Atlantic barrier islands of Ocean City to the Appalachian Plateau of Garrett County, with the massive Chesapeake Bay estuary at its center.
+No other natural feature shapes a state the way the Bay shapes Maryland: it underpins the blue crab and oyster fishery at the heart of the state’s culinary identity, the sailing culture of the Eastern Shore, the working watermen communities that have changed little in their essential character since the 19th century, and the tidal marshes and tributaries that rank Maryland among the most biodiverse states in the eastern United States.
+Beyond the Bay lie the cultural capital of Annapolis, the monuments and museums of the DC suburbs, the Appalachian wilderness of Western Maryland, and one of the largest concentrations of Civil War battlefields in the country.

 Annapolis: America’s Sailing Capital

-Annapolis, Maryland‘s state capital and the home of the United States Naval Academy, is one of the finest preserved colonial American cities — a concentration of 18th-century architecture (the Maryland State House, completed in 1779, is the oldest state capitol still in continuous use and the only state capitol to have served as the national capitol of the United States) on a grid of narrow streets that descend to the harbor where the Naval Academy’s sailing fleet and hundreds of pleasure boats share the Spa Creek anchorage.
-The city’s sailing culture is without rival on the East Coast: the United States Sailboat Show, held annually in October, is the largest in-water boat show in the world; the Wednesday evening sailboat races from the Naval Academy seawall are a summer institution; and the historic wooden boat craftsmanship traditions of the Chesapeake are preserved at the Annapolis Maritime Museum.
+Annapolis, Maryland‘s state capital and the home of the United States Naval Academy, is one of the finest preserved colonial American cities — a concentration of 18th-century architecture (the Maryland State House, completed in 1779, is the oldest state capitol still in continuous use and the only state capitol to have served as the national capitol of the United States) on a grid of narrow streets that descend to the harbor, where the Naval Academy’s sailing fleet and hundreds of pleasure boats share the Spa Creek anchorage.
+Few cities on the East Coast take sailing as seriously: the United States Sailboat Show, held each October, is the largest in-water boat show in the world; the Wednesday evening sailboat races off the Naval Academy seawall are a summer institution; and the Annapolis Maritime Museum keeps the Chesapeake’s wooden boat craftsmanship traditions alive.

-The Annapolis food scene — anchored by the Maryland blue crab in its multiple preparations (steamed with Old Bay seasoning and a mallet, soft shell crabs in season, crab cakes, crab soup) — provides the most direct expression of Chesapeake Bay food culture in any single city.
-The waterfront restaurants on Ego Alley and in the City Dock area provide crab in the specific context of a working harbor that brings the source and the table into the same visual frame.
+The Annapolis food scene — anchored by the Maryland blue crab in its many preparations (steamed with Old Bay seasoning and a mallet, soft shell crabs in season, crab cakes, crab soup) — is the most direct expression of Chesapeake Bay food culture in any single city.
+The waterfront restaurants on Ego Alley and around City Dock serve crab in the specific context of a working harbor, so the source and the table sit in the same visual frame.

 Ocean City and the Atlantic Barrier Islands

 Ocean City, Maryland’s Atlantic resort, is the East Coast’s prototypical beach town — a barrier island resort community of 7,000 year-round residents that swells to 300,000+ on summer weekends, with 10 miles of wide public beach (the beach is publicly owned and free, unlike many New England beaches), a 3-mile wooden boardwalk with amusements, food stands, and the controlled chaos of a mass summer recreation destination.
-Assateague Island National Seashore, immediately south of Ocean City (accessible from the Maryland side), provides the contrast: undeveloped barrier island wilderness with wild horses (the famous Assateague ponies, a herd of approximately 300 horses that have lived on the island since at least the 17th century), camping on the beach, and the natural barrier island ecosystem that Ocean City’s development has eliminated from the resort side of the inlet.
+Assateague Island National Seashore, immediately south of Ocean City (accessible from the Maryland side), is the opposite in every respect: undeveloped wilderness with wild horses (the famous Assateague ponies, roughly 80–100 on the Maryland side and a separate herd of about 150 on the Virginia side, descended from animals that have lived on the island since at least the late 17th century), beach camping, and the dune-and-marsh ecosystem that Ocean City’s development wiped out on the resort side of the inlet.

 Antietam and the Civil War Battlefields

 Antietam National Battlefield, near Sharpsburg in western Maryland, preserves the site of the bloodiest single day in American military history — September 17, 1862, when 22,717 soldiers were killed, wounded, or reported missing in 12 hours of combat along Antietam Creek.
 The battlefield’s landscape — the Cornfield, the Sunken Road (Bloody Lane), Burnside Bridge, the Dunker Church — is preserved essentially as it appeared on the day of the battle, allowing visitors to understand the tactical situation and the human catastrophe in physical space in a way that abstract historical accounts cannot convey.
-The five-day battle and the Union’s limited victory provided Abraham Lincoln the political context to issue the Emancipation Proclamation five days later.
+The single-day battle and the Union’s strategic victory provided Abraham Lincoln the political context to issue the preliminary Emancipation Proclamation five days later, on September 22, 1862.

 Western Maryland: Appalachian Wilderness

-The western panhandle of Maryland — Garrett County and Allegany County — provides the state’s most dramatic wilderness and the greatest outdoor recreation diversity.
-Deep Creek Lake, Maryland’s largest freshwater lake, provides swimming, boating, and fishing in a mountain setting that contrasts entirely with the Chesapeake Bay’s flat tidal character.
-Garrett County’s Swallow Falls State Park protects the most dramatic waterfall landscape in Maryland — Muddy Creek Falls, dropping 53 feet over a sandstone ledge in a hemlock forest canyon, is the tallest waterfall in the state.
-The Appalachian Trail passes through Washington County, and the C&O Canal National Historical Park follows the Potomac River 184 miles from Washington D.C. to Cumberland, providing one of the finest cycling and hiking trails in the Mid-Atlantic region.
+The western panhandle of Maryland — Garrett County and Allegany County — holds the state’s wildest country and its widest range of outdoor recreation.
+Deep Creek Lake, Maryland’s largest freshwater lake, draws swimmers, boaters, and anglers to a mountain setting that contrasts entirely with the Chesapeake Bay’s flat tidal character.
+Garrett County’s Swallow Falls State Park protects the most striking waterfall landscape in Maryland — Muddy Creek Falls, dropping 53 feet over a sandstone ledge in a hemlock forest canyon, is the tallest waterfall in the state.
+The Appalachian Trail passes through Washington County, and the C&O Canal National Historical Park follows the Potomac River 184.5 miles from Washington D.C. to Cumberland, one of the finest cycling and hiking trails in the Mid-Atlantic region.

-Maryland’s travel rewards are concentrated in the Chesapeake experience — the blue crabs, the sailing culture, the working watermen communities of the Eastern Shore, and the tidal ecology of the Bay — but extend through history (Antietam, Fort McHenry, the birthplace of religious tolerance at St. Mary’s City) and landscape (the Appalachian ridges of the west, the Atlantic barrier islands of the east) in ways that make Maryland a destination of considerable depth for visitors willing to explore beyond the interstate corridors.
+Maryland’s travel rewards run deepest along the Chesapeake — the blue crabs, the sailing culture, the watermen towns of the Eastern Shore, and the tidal ecology of the Bay — but they carry through history (Antietam, Fort McHenry, the birthplace of religious tolerance at St. Mary’s City) and landscape (the Appalachian ridges of the west, the Atlantic barrier islands of the east) in ways that make the state a destination of real depth for visitors willing to explore beyond the interstate corridors.

 Planning Your Maryland Visit